We don’t support this browser anymore.

 But there are still challenges to navigate.

 The balance sheet's in very good shape, arguably one of the strongest in the sector.
-And a net cash position of £678mn at year-end should help provide a cushion for any potential bumps in the road.
+A net cash position of £584mn should help provide a cushion for any potential bumps in the road.

 The current dividend policy is linked to asset value, rather than earnings.
 That means investors are more likely to receive a base level of dividend even in a downturn.
 But remember, dividend policies can change on a dime.
 No dividends are guaranteed.